 What has changed, due to modern plant breeding, is size, consistency, seed performance, yield, the number of ears per stalk, and the position of the ear and the leaves on the stalk.
 Currently, a plant has only one ear located about waist high (the height of a combine blade), and its leaves grow at a more upright angle to better catch sunrays and rain.
 A century ago. farmers planted about 8,000 corn plants per acre.
-Today they plant about four times as many plants per acre.1 EXTENSIVELY RESEARCHED AND STUDIED Before they reach the market, crops from GM seeds are studied extensively to ensure they are safe for people, animals and the environment.
+Today they plant about four times as many plants per acre.

+EXTENSIVELY RESEARCHED AND STUDIED

+Before they reach the market, crops from GM seeds are studied extensively to ensure they are safe for people, animals and the environment.
 Today's GM products are the most researched and tested agricultural products in history.

 Bringing a new GMO to market involves comprehensive safety and environmental reviews by regulatory bodies around the world.
 In addition to the review process conducted in the U.S. by the U.S. Department of Agriculture (USDA), U.S. Environmental Protection Agency (EPA) and U.S. Food and Drug Administration (FDA), other nations conduct their own rigorous certification processes and regulatory approvals.
-67 countries currently certify GM products for cultivation (growing), food import for people, feed import for animals and/or trials and testing.
-In 2017, 24 countries grew GMOs and even more imported GMOs.2 PRECISE UNDERSTANDING OF PLANTS When creating a GMO, researchers copy specific genetic information from one plant or organism and introduce it into another to improve or enhance a specific characteristic or trait, such as resistance to insects.
+There are more than 70 countries that currently certify GM products for cultivation (growing), food import for people, feed import for animals and/or trials and testing.
+In 2015, 28 countries grew GMOs and even more imported GMOs.
+2

+PRECISE UNDERSTANDING OF PLANTS

+When creating a GMO, researchers copy specific genetic information from one plant or organism and introduce it into another to improve or enhance a specific characteristic or trait, such as resistance to insects.

 The researchers characterize very precisely what change they are making to the plant's genome, and how it will impact the metabolism of the plant cells.
 The plants are then extensively tested in the greenhouse and field, and researchers look for any difference between the GM plant and conventional plants.
 Plants grown in the field across a range of environments are also harvested and analyzed for their compositional makeup.

-THE SAME AS OTHER CROPS Biotech crops currently available on the market are the same from a compositional and nutritional standpoint as their non-GM counterparts.
+Biotech crops currently available on the market are the same from a compositional and nutritional standpoint as their non-GM counterparts.
 For example, GM corn is the same as non-GM corn.
 Testing has shown and FDA review has confirmed that GMOs are nutritionally the same as non-GM crops, including the same levels of key nutrients like amino acids, proteins, fiber, minerals and vitamins.

 No commercially available crops in the U.S. were created by nature alone.
 Every fruit, vegetable and grain that is commercially available today has been altered by human hands, including organic and heirloom seeds, for taste, yield or disease resistance.

-10.000 Humans begin crop domestication using selective breeding.
-Farmers and scientists begi cross-breeding a species.
+Humans begin crop domestication using selective breeding.

+Farmers and scientists begi cross-breeding plants within a species.

-Breeders and researchers seek out additional means to introduce genetic variation into the gene pool of plants.
+pool of plants.

 Researchers develop the more precise and controllable methods of genetic engineering to create plants with desirable traits.
-The first GMOs are introduced